 Origin and History

-The regiment counted two battalions and had prévôté (provostship).
+By the time of the Seven Years' War, the regiment counted two battalions and had prévôté (provostship).

 N.B.: Christian Rogge gives four battalions for this regiment.

 When the army was reorganised in 1762, the regiment took the name of the Province of Guyenne.
 However, the Chevalier de Chatellux retained his command until 1771.

 During the Seven Years' War, the regiment ranked 11th and was commanded by:

 - from December 1, 1745: Louis Marquis de Mailly

 - from January 15, 1758: César Marie Marquis de Talaru

 - from November 5, 1761 to April 17, 1771: Chevalier de Chatellux